intelibestluck920/Google-OAuthLib-Django/README.md

-I don't have whatsapp but I use telegram and skype. and on freelancer platform, it is not allowed to exchange external info so I will say that "it is allowed here" on freelancer. and please write down your whatsapp or telegram via email please. and then I will contact with you with my team mate's whatsapp.
+I don't have whatsapp but I use telegram and skype. and on freelancer platform, it is not allowed to exchange external info so I will say that "it is not allowed here" on freelancer. and please write down your whatsapp or telegram via email please. and then I will contact with you with my team mate's whatsapp.
 Sokol.